These are our picks for the Top 10 Ports for Christmas 2025.

 Quinta do Noval Late Bottled Vintage Port 2018

 An LBV is aged in a cask for longer than a vintage Port, usually around four years, so it’s available for drinking younger.
 This is one of the best we’ve tried.
-Those extra years in the bottle have mellowed it bringing out flavours of spices and leather.
-The quality here is the equal of some proper vintage Ports.
+Those extra years in the bottle have mellowed it, bringing out flavours of spices and leather.
+The quality here is equal to some proper vintage Ports.
 It’s worth decanting well in advance to let those flavours come together.

 Croft 200 Vintage Port

-True vintage Port is only made in the best years, it’s aged for a couple of years in wood and then will need at least 20 years to mature in a bottle.
+True vintage Port is only made in the best years, it’s aged for a couple of years in wood, and then it will need at least 20 years to mature in a bottle.
 At 23, this Croft is now really singing.
-You’ll need to stand it up for at least a day, before opening and decanting carefully (see our guide).
+You’ll need to stand it up for at least a day before opening and decanting carefully (see our guide).
 Then you’ll be rewarded with herbs, cloves, and stewed red fruit.
 Serve with a nice bit of Stilton.

 White Port